wp-plugins/microblog-poster/readme.txt

 In addition to your username and password you will need to create your own Diigo App and generate an API Key.

-    1. Please browse to this Url: https://www.diigo.com/api_keys/new/ and generate your Diigo API Key.
+    1. Please go at this Url: https://www.diigo.com/api_keys/new/ and generate your Diigo API Key.
 (You need to be logged in)